-Under a no deal scenario, the requirement for EEA professional regulating authorities to share details of any sanction or restriction imposed on teachers will no longer apply – this means the Teaching Regulation Agency (TRA) will no longer have this information.
+The requirement for EEA professional regulating authorities to share details of any sanction or restriction imposed on teachers will no longer apply – this means the Teaching Regulation Agency (TRA) will no longer automatically have this information.

 Travelling to the EU

 No changes to travel will occur before the end of 2020 if the UK leaves the EU with a deal.

 If there is no deal, you will need to take new action before travelling to anywhere in the EU on a trip.
 For more information on what to do before a trip to the EU, including passports and health cover, access the following guidance here.
 The NHS has also provided advice on access to healthcare for UK nationals studying or travelling abroad.
 Collective passports will remain in force when the UK leaves the EU.

 Foreign travel advice are available for the latest updates on specific countries.
 There is also an option to sign up for an email alert subscription for foreign travel advice for your relevant country.

 If you are arranging school travel to the EU with sports, exhibitions or other equipment, please check the guidance on taking equipment to the EU.

 If you are preparing to travel to the EU by coach, please check the following guidance.

 EU member states will continue to accept UK school groups travelling on a List of Travellers visa scheme until the end of 2020 if the UK leaves the EU with a deal.